Learn to recognize common indicators of fake news, understand the consequences of careless sharing, and learn to become a fact-checker.

 Can you think of some Canadian examples of Fake News?

 In late 2015, several chain emails & Facebook posts claimed that refugees received more money than pensioners/veterans/welfare recipients.
-These claims were circulated widely.
+These claims were circulated widely, and are still being shared today.

 This version is a fact-checked mark-up provided by Dr. Silvia D'Addario and York University students for Canadian Council for Refugees.